Center for Macroecology, Evolution and Climate

 Graduated (1972) from Yarmouth High School, Yarmouth, Maine.

-Sept.
-1996 - May, 1998: Research Director of Department of Marine and Coastal Ecology, Danish Institute for Fisheries Research
+September 1996-May 1998: Research Director of Department of Marine and Coastal Ecology, Danish Institute for Fisheries Research.

 2019 - Member, Advisory board for Alfred-Wegener-Instituts-Helmholtz-Zentrum für Polar-und Meeresforschung (AWI)

 2019 - Chairperson, JPI Climate and JPI Oceans Scientific Evaluation Committee

 2019 - Member, Scientific Committee of the Volvo Environment Prize

 2018 - Member, Advisory Board of BANOS CSA (Baltic and North Sea Coordination and Support Action)

 2018: Member, 2020 Vice Chair, European Research Council (ERC) Synergy Grants Evaluation Committee